kuldeepjeengar/Denoising_image/README.md

-# Denoising_image
+##Denoising Images

-This GitHub project demonstrates a noise reduction solution employing an Autoencoder.
-Trained on a dataset of noisy images, the Autoencoder preserves essential features while removing noise.
-It includes code, dataset, and model weights.
-Visual comparisons and evaluations highlight its effectiveness in restoring clean images from noisy inputs.
+Image Denoising using Autoencoder with Keras (Trained on DIV2K Dataset).
+This repository presents a powerful image denoising solution.
+The Autoencoder is trained on Kaggle's DIV2K dataset, enabling noise removal while preserving crucial details.
+It includes code, pre-trained model weights, and an evaluation report.
+Easily denoise your own images with the provided script.